Põhja-Kõrvemaa Nature Reserve: History

-Põhja-Kõrvemaa Nature Reserve was established in the end of 1991, a few months after Estonia regained its independence.
+Põhja-Kõrvemaa Nature Reserve was established towards the end of 1991, a few months after Estonia regained its independence.
 Throughout the Soviet Era a large part of the nature reserve's current territory was used by Soviet Army for military training and as such was closed to the public.
-The proving grounds were established in 1947 and in 1953 expanded to 33 304 ha (333 km2), making it the biggest Soviet military polygon in Estonia.
+The proving grounds were established in 1947 and in 1953 expanded to 33,304 ha (333 km2), making it the biggest Soviet military polygon in Estonia.
 Still, the Soviet Army damaged only about 10% of the proving grounds' territory, leaving the rest intact.
 Due to unsuitability for agriculture (poor and/or badly drained soils) the whole region has always been very sparsely populated – in the beginning of the 1950s the population density was around 1 people per km2 – but still a few hundred people were displaced together with the creation of proving ground.

 Põhja-Kõrvemaa nature reserve was formed in the western part of the former Aegviidu polygon, which had been hidden behind the official name of Pavlov Forest District.
 In the 1990s, Estonian Defence Forces were interested to begin reusing some areas of the former polygon now situated on the nature reserve's territory.
 However, due to strong opposition by local people and conservationists, the idea was given up.
 In 2001, Estonian Defence Forces central proving ground was established in the eastern part of the former Soviet military polygon.

 The Valgejõgi River is the natural divide between the current proving ground and the nature reserve.

 From 1997 to 2007 the nature reserves official status was landscape protection area.
 In 2007 it was expanded from 12,890 to 13,086 hectares and official status changed back to nature reserve.
 Since 2004 it is part of the European Union Natura 2000 network.